Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

-Then, for each $\hat\nu$ from \autoref{prop:classesstandard} we proceed by considering all hypothetical orbifold constructions belonging to type~III, with constraints coming from the fact that the automorphism restricts to $\hat\nu$ on $V_L$.
+Then, for each automorphism $\hat\nu$ from \autoref{prop:classesstandard} we consider all hypothetical orbifold constructions $V^{\orb(g)}$ of type~III, with constraints coming from the fact that the automorphism $g$ restricts to $\hat\nu$ on $V_L$.
 We are mainly interested in the Lie algebra structure of $V_1^g$ and $V_1^{\orb(g)}$, both of which we cannot compute directly.
-Instead, we determine a list of possible candidates for $V_1^g$ such that: \begin{enumerate} \item $V_1^g$ is a fixed-point Lie subalgebra of $V_1$ under an automorphism of order~$2$ \item projecting to $\nu\in\Out(V)\leq\Out(V_1)$ \cite{Kac90,BLS22}. \item The root system of $V_1^g$ contains $\Phi_1^g$, the latter only depending on $\hat\nu$. \item The associated lattice $L^\nu$ of $V^g$ must be an extension of $Q_\g$ where $\g$ is the semisimple part of $V_1^g$ (see \autoref{sec:cartan}). \end{enumerate} This usually leaves a small (and possibly empty) list of possible $V_1^g$.
+Instead, we determine a list of possible candidates for $V_1^g$ such that: \begin{enumerate} \item $V_1^g$ is the fixed-point Lie subalgebra of $V_1$ under an automorphism of order~$2$ \item projecting to $\nu\in\Out(V)\leq\Out(V_1)$. \item The root system of $V_1^g$ contains $\Phi_1^g$, the latter only depending on $\hat\nu$. \item The associated lattice $L^\nu$ of $V^g$ must be an extension of $Q_\g$ where $\g$ is the semisimple part of $V_1^g$ (see \autoref{sec:cartan}). \end{enumerate} This usually leaves a small (and maybe empty) list of possible $V_1^g$.
 In the next step, for each potential $V_1^g$, we determine a list of candidates for $V_1^{\orb(g)}$ or equivalently for $V^{\orb(g)}$ such that: \begin{enumerate} \item $V_1^{\orb(g)}$ is one of the $70$ non-zero\footnote{When $V_1^{\orb(g)}=\{0\}$, $V$ must be the Leech lattice \voa{} $V_\Lambda$, $g$ the lift of the $(-1)$-involution on $\Lambda$ and $V^{\orb(g)}$ the moonshine module $V^\natural$.
 The inverse-orbifold automorphism is the 2B-involution in the monster group.
-This gives the odd moonshine module $\VO$, which we treated above.} Lie algebras on Schellekens list. \item $V_1^g$ is a fixed-point Lie subalgebra of $V_1^{\orb(g)}$ under an automorphism of order~$2$ \item projecting to a non-trivial $\mu\in\Out(V^{\orb(g)})\leq\Out(V_1^{\orb(g)})$ \cite{Kac90,BLS22} that does not exhibit order doubling. \item $L^\nu\cong\tilde{L}^\mu$ where $\tilde{L}$ is the associated lattice of $V^{\orb(g)}$. \item Item (4) applied to the automorphism $\hat\mu$ of $V_{\tilde{L}}$. \item $l=(24+3\dim(V_1^g)-\dim(V_1)-\dim(V_1^{\orb(g)}))/24\in\N$, as this equals $\dim(V(g)_{1/2})$ (see \autoref{sec:chars}). \item $V\cong V^{\orb(g)}$ if $l>0$ by \autoref{prop:suffloop}. \item $V^g_1$ must contain the Lie algebra $(F^{\otimes l})_1\cong\so_l$ (with special cases for $l\leq2$) as an ideal (see \autoref{sec:split}). \end{enumerate} This usually leaves a small list of potential candidates for $V_1^{\orb(g)}$.
-The list could again be empty, which would imply that the considered $\hat\nu$ does not extend to an automorphism of $V$ of order~$2$ and type~$0$ or that the considered $V_1^g$, if there were several candidates, was incorrect.
+This gives the odd moonshine module $\VO$, which we treated above.} Lie algebras on Schellekens' list. \item $V_1^g$ is the fixed-point Lie subalgebra of $V_1^{\orb(g)}$ under an automorphism of order~$2$ \item projecting to a non-trivial $\xi\in\Out(V^{\orb(g)})\leq\Out(V_1^{\orb(g)})$ that does not exhibit order doubling. \item $L^\nu\cong\tilde{L}^\xi$ where $\tilde{L}$ is the associated lattice of $V^{\orb(g)}$. \item Item (4) applied to the automorphism $\hat\xi$ of $V_{\tilde{L}}$ holds. \item $l=(24+3\dim(V_1^g)-\dim(V_1)-\dim(V_1^{\orb(g)}))/24\in\N$, as this equals $\dim(V(g)_{1/2})$ (see \autoref{sec:chars}). \item $V\cong V^{\orb(g)}$ if $l>0$ by \autoref{prop:suffloop}. \item $V^g_1$ must contain the Lie algebra $(F^{\otimes l})_1\cong\so_l$ (with special cases for $l\leq2$) as an ideal (see \autoref{sec:split}). \end{enumerate} This usually leaves a small list of potential candidates for $V_1^{\orb(g)}$.
+The list could again be empty, which would imply that the considered automorphism $\hat\nu$ does not extend to an automorphism of $V$ of order~$2$ and type~$0$ or that the considered fixed-point Lie subalgebra $V_1^g$, if there were several candidates, was incorrect.